AliasQli/asphalt/README.md

 ## asphalt

-Currently an affine type checker.
+A simple language with an affine type system.